-PHC Clinics Community Community Hospitals Treatment Sites Area Fixed Non- fixed Health Centres Health Day Centres Centres District Regional ART Clinics TB Clinics Witzenberg 8 6 0 1 1 0 8 19 Cape Winelands District 39 33 0 6 4 2 45 94
+РНС С linics Community Community Hospitals Treatment Sites Area Fixed Non- fixed Health Centres Day Centres District Regional ART Clinics TB Clinics Witzenberg 8 6 0 1 1 0 8 19 Cape Winelands District 39 33 0 6 4 2 45 94 was one community day centre.
+There is also 1 district hospital as well as 8 antiretroviral treatment clinics/sites and 19 Tuberculosis clinics/sites.

 In 2018, there were a total of 14 primary healthcare clinics (PHC) in Witzenberg - 8 fixed and 6 mobile facilities.
-Although there are no community health centres in Witzenberg, there was one community day centre.
-There is also 1 district hospital as well as 8 antiretroviral treatment clinics/sites and 19 Tuberculosis clinics/sites.
+Although there are no community health centres in Witzenberg, there